malemay/breakpoint_refinement/README.md

 	install.packages("parallel")

-A few Bioconductor packages also need ot be installed.
+A few [Bioconductor](https://www.bioconductor.org/) packages also need to be installed.
 These can be installed using the following commands in `R`:

 	install.packages("BiocManager")